ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### JavaScript runtime environments
 {: #openwhisk_ref_javascript_environments}

-JavaScript Actions can be executed in Node.js version 6 or Node.js version 8.
+JavaScript actions can be executed in Node.js version 6 or Node.js version 8.
-Currently Actions are executed by default in a Node.js version 6 environment.
+Currently actions are executed by default in a Node.js version 6 environment.
 ### Packaging npm packages with your actions
 For any `npm` packages that are not pre-installed in the Node.js environment, you can bundle them as dependencies when you create or update your action.